scottish1176/Resume-Projects/Second Project - Venmo/README.md

 ## Authentication

-The user registration and authentication functionality for the system has already been implemented.
+The user registration and authentication functionality for the system has been implemented.
 If you review the login code, you'll notice that after successful authentication, an instance of `AuthenticatedUser` is stored in the `currentUser` member variable of `App`.
 The user's authorization token—meaning JWT—can be accessed from `App` as `currentUser.getToken()`.

 When the use cases refer to an "authenticated user", this means a request that includes the token as a header.
 You can also reference other information about the current user by using the `User` object retrieved from `currentUser.getUser()`.